napari/napari.github.io/dev/_sources/getting_started/viewer.md

 The viewer gives access to a few such overlays:

-- Scale bar (canvas overlay, accessible via `viewer.scale_bar`): you may set its unit, length, and other parameters.
+- Scale bar (canvas overlay, accessible via `viewer.scale_bar`): it displays distances in world coordinates for the displayed scene.
+The scale bar usually inherits layer units when they are set.
+If inference fails it can fall back to a dimensionless label, and if displayed axes mix dimensionalities it uses the last displayed axis unit with a warning.
+You can control its appearance and fixed length from the viewer.
+See the [units guide](units-guide) for more information.
 - Axes (scene overlay, accessible via `viewer.axes`): displays basis axes at the origin.
 - Text Overlay (canvas overlay, accessible via `viewer.text_overlay`): displays arbitrary text on the canvas.